prathimakandukuri/prathimakandukuri/README.md

 - 👋 Hi, I’m prathimakandukuri
-- 👀 I’m interested in Machine Learning and deep learning
+- 👀 I’m interested in computer vision and nlp
 - 🌱 I’m currently learning various techniques in machine Learning to get model efficiently
 - 📫 How to reach me kandukuriprathimasaran128@gmail.com